mattmoor/Tinker/Sudoku/README.txt

 A debuggable version with various checking and testing enabled can be built via:

-   cl -O2 /Zi main.cpp board.cpp /link /profile /debug
+   cl -Od /Zi main.cpp board.cpp /link /profile /debug